kaulson/photo-organizer/README.md

 # Photo Organizer

-A Python-based tool for consolidating, classifying, deduplicating, and organizing ~6TB+ of photography and personal files scattered across multiple drives into a unified, well-structured archive.
+A Python-based tool for consolidating, classifying, deduplicating, and organizing large collections of photography and personal files scattered across multiple drives into a unified, well-structured archive.

 ## Overview